xmlet/XsdAsm/README.md

 ```

 <div align="justify">
-    In this example we have an element that has an attribute called valueList.
+    In this example we have an element that has an attribute called <i>valueList</i>.
 This attribute has some restrictions, it
     is represented by a <i>xsd:list</i> and its element count should be between 1 and 5.
 Transporting this example to the Java
     language it will result in the following class:
     <br />